jamesaud/ReuseRat/README.rst

 If you wish to use code in this project, simply shoot me an email at audretschjames@gmail.com and I'll likely give permission.

+We are aware that this project being public is a security risk.
+As of April this project will cease to be updated publically.

 Settings
 --------